homeopathy-uk/homeopathy-uk/content/treatment/clinics/edinburgh-homeopathy.md

 ---
 **About the clinic**

-EdinburghHomeopathy opened its doors on 6th October 2017.
+Edinburgh Homeopathy opened its doors on 6th October 2017.
 Although patients are not charged, they are encouraged to make donations towards their treatment.
 All donations go directly to the clinic.

 **Karen Hooton** RSCN BSc(Hons) FFHom(Nurse)